Caaarrrlll/Coding-Assessment/README.md

 </li>

 <li>
-    After connecting to the local database simply drag the script into the editor box hit execute and refresh the connection to see the database (TechSolutions) should be under the list now.
+    After connecting to the local database simply drag the CreateDB.sql script (in the scripts folder) into the editor box hit execute and refresh the connection to see the database (TechSolutions) should be under the list now.

 ![SQL Dev Picture](ReadmeAssets/sql-7-create-database.jpg)